hzrd149/nostr-bucket/README.md

 # Nostr Bucket - Browser Extension

-A Nostr-powered browser extension that exposes a `window.nostrEvents` interface for interacting with Nostr events stored locally in the browser.
+A Nostr-powered browser extension that injects a `window.nostrEvents` interface into every browser tab, allowing web applications to interact with Nostr events stored locally in the browser.

-## Architecture
+## Injected Interface

-The extension consists of three main components:

-### 1. Injected Script (`src/inject/index.ts`)

-- Runs in the page context and exposes `window.nostrEvents`
-- Implements the `IWindowNostrEvents` interface
-- Communicates with content script via `window.postMessage`
-- Handles both async methods and stream subscriptions
-- Manages async iterators and event queues for streams

-### 2. Content Script (`src/content/index.ts`)

-- Runs in the content script context
-- Relays messages between injected script and background script
-- Uses `browser.runtime.sendMessage` to communicate with background
-- Manages stream subscriptions and cleanup

-### 3. Background Script (`src/background/index.ts`)

-- Runs as a service worker
-- Handles all database operations using IndexedDB
-- Implements RPC methods for async operations
-- Manages stream subscriptions and sends events back to content script
-- Uses `nostr-idb` for Nostr event storage
+The extension automatically injects the `IWindowNostrEvents` interface (defined in `src/interface.ts`) into every browser tab, making it available as `window.nostrEvents`.
+This interface provides a complete Nostr event store API that web applications can use directly.

-## API
+## API Reference

-The extension exposes `window.nostrEvents` with the following interface:
+The injected `window.nostrEvents` interface provides the following methods:

 ```typescript
 interface IWindowNostrEvents {